To the Members of SRF Limited

 e.
 The interim dividend declared and paid by the Company during the year and until the date of this audit report is in accordance with Section 123 of the Act.

-f.
-B ased on our examination which included test checks, except for the instances mentioned below, the Company has used accounting softwares for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective softwares:
+has used accounting softwares for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and, except for the instances mentioned below in respect of accounting softwares used for maintaining general ledger and related records, the same has operated throughout the year for all relevant transactions recorded in the respective softwares:

-(iii) I n case of the edit logs generated by the accounting softwares, only an authorised privileged user had rights to make direct changes to the edit log.
+(c) for edit logs generated by these accounting softwares, only an authorized privileged user had rights to make direct changes to the edit log.
 However, the feature of audit trail (edit log) facility for recording any such changes was not enabled throughout the year, and hence, we are unable to determine whether any direct changes to the edit logs were made during the year.

 C. With respect to the matter to be included in the Auditor's Report under Section 197(16) of the Act: